flpflan/u-freecam/README.md

 For example, on Windows, you can use the DLL injection tool that comes with Cheat Engine (CE), while on Android, you can use [XInjector](https://github.com/WindySha/XInjector) (Non-root environments can use [Android-Virtual-Inject](https://github.com/reveny/Android-Virtual-Inject/releases/latest)).

+> [!IMPORTANT]
+> u-freecam has three different operating modes, and their behavior can vary greatly depending on the game.\
+> Depending on the game, some modes may not work correctly or may even cause the game to crash.
+> You can try out all three modes and choose the one that works best for you.

+You can switch between modes in the [WebUI](#Configuration).

 ## Configuration

 After injected to the process , a WebUI interface will be started on the local port __23333__.
 This interface can be accessed via a browser to adjust various program parameters.

 To access it locally, simply open http://localhost:23333.

-## Modes

-u-freecam has three different operating modes, and their behavior can vary greatly depending on the game.\
-Depending on the game, some modes may not work correctly or may even cause the game to crash.
-Please try all three modes and choose the one that works best for you.

-You can switch between modes in the [WebUI](#Configuration).

 ## Keybindings

+> [!TIP]
+> These keybindings are configurable through [WebUI](#Configuration).

+> [!TIP]
-> ** You can use an external keyboard on Android. **
+> You can use an external keyboard on Android.

 | Freecam        | Keybind                                    |
 | -------------- | ------------------------------------------ |